Handling Underpayments and Overpayments for Bank Transfer Payments

 2. Return All: This applies to both overpayments and underpayments.
 This is also the default preference for underpayments.

-In the case where a customer makes an overpayment or underpayment, if your preference is set to “Return all”, the entire amount is reversed back to the customer.
+In the case where a customer makes an overpayment or underpayment, if your preference is set to “Return all”, the entire amount is reversed to the customer.
 This action does not affect the status of the transaction; the status of the transaction would remain PROCESSING, until the correct amount is paid or the transaction expires.

 {